Author: Dr Steve Robinson. email@example.com

 This situation is probably not uncommon and if the number of variables to be looked at increases only slightly then the possible number of combinations will increase dramatically.

 Using the Caleva Mini Coater Drier six tablets of each combination could be made quickly and easily without any wastage of material.
+This would require a total sample size of 480 tablets.

 The choice was: